Agriculture industry engagement on COVID-19 issues

 Access to designated biosecurity zones (NT, SA, QLD and WA)

 On Friday 10 July restrictions to designated biosecurity zones were lifted.
 This was informed by the Remote framework—conditions for easing remote area travel restrictions announced by the Prime Minister on 15 May 2020.

 Some remote communities may still have local restrictions in place.

 Our ministers have been working on ways to meet the ongoing needs for the agriculture workforce.

-Horticulture industries, in particular, rely on migrant workers.
-Changes to temporary visas will help producers access the workers they need.
-This secures Australia’s food and produce supply during COVID-19.
+Horticulture industries especially rely on seasonal workers.
+Changes to temporary visas will help producers access the workers they need to harvest Australia’s produce.

-Working Holiday Makers (WHMs) who work in agriculture or food processing will be:
+Working Holiday Makers who work in agriculture or food processing will be:

 - exempt from the 6-month limit on work with the 1 employer

 - eligible for a further visa to keep working in these critical sectors, if their current visa is due to expire in the next 6 months.

 These measures provide further job opportunities to support business and secure Australia’s food supply.